UBC-MDS/trending_youtube_viz_R/reports/proposal.md

 3. [Visualize] at a glance which tags are popular in trending videos so he can add them to his own videos.

 4. [Identify] channels that produce a large number of trending videos.
 Suppose Larry visits the top 5 most popular channels and notices they share a particular layout or color scheme, he could choose to update his branding to follow these successful channels.

+5. [Decide] what time of the day and/or day of the week he should publish his videos.
+Larry can, for example, look at the publish times of trending videos in the music category.
+If most of the trending videos tend to be published in the evening, he can schedule his next uploads to follow suit.